bahrus/xtal-sip/README.md

 ## Script references

-Classic script references are handled much the same way.
+Classic script references are handled much the same way as HTML Imports shown in the example above.
 The biggest difference is now the "as" attribute should be set to "script":

 ```html
 <link rel="preload"